 In September 2017, the Company announced it had been awarded a contract valued at approximately \$3,000,000 by Ocean Infinity.
-The Company will supply and integrate its AquaPix® solution onboard eight of Ocean Infinity's HUGIN Autonomous Underwater Vehicles (AUV).
-We expect to deliver and recognize revenue on the first two systems during Q4 2017 representing approximately 30% of the total contract award.
+The Company will supply and integrate its AquaPix[®] solution onboard eight of Ocean Infinity's HUGIN Autonomous Underwater Vehicles (AUV).
+At December 31, 2017 we recognized revenue on delivery of approximately 47% of the first of four expected purchase orders.
+The first purchase order was for US\$662,500.